krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 foundation.

 The presence calculus emerged from a search for better quantitative tools to
-reason about software product development and engineering, where current
-approaches leave much to be desired in all three aspects.
+reason about operations management in software product development and engineering, where current approaches to measurement leave much to be desired in all three aspects.

 Minimally, the foundational constructs of the calculus bring mathematical
 precision to widely used—but poorly defined—concepts such as flow, stability,